Deploy Production-ready Aidbox to Kubernetes

 Aidbox supports all popular managed Postgresql databases.
 Supported versions - 13 and higher.
 See more details in this article — Run Aidbox on managed PostgreSQL.

-For a self-managed solution, we recommend use AidboxDB image .
-This image contains all required extensions, backup tool, and pre-build replication support.
+For a self-managed solution, we recommend using the AidboxDB image.
+This image contains all required extensions, backup tools, and pre-build replication support.
 Read more information in the documentation — AidboxDB.

 First step — create volume